 Conclusion

-Book value of equity is an important concept because it helps in the interpretation of the financial health of a company or firm as it is the fair value of the residual assets after all the liabilities are paid off.
-From the perspective of an analyst or investor, it is all the better if the balance sheet of the company is marked to market, i.e., it captures the most current market value of the assets and the liabilities.
+Book value of equity is an important concept because it helps interpret the financial health of a company or firm as it is the fair value of the residual assets after all the liabilities are paid off.
+From the perspective of an analyst or investor, it is all the better if the company's balance sheet is marked to market, i.e., it captures the most current market value of the assets and liabilities.

 Recommended Articles

-This article has been a guide to what is Book Value of Equity.
-Here we discuss how to calculate book value of equity along with its formula, examples, & Excel template.
-You can learn more about accounting from following articles –
+This article has been a guide to what is Book Value of Equity is.
+Here we discuss how to calculate the book value of equity along with its formula, examples, & Excel template.
+You can learn more about accounting from the following articles –